haskell/cabal/Cabal/doc/cabal-commands.rst

 ::

-    $ cabal v2-install --lib Cabal
+    $ cabal install --lib Cabal

 This works by managing GHC environments.
 By default, it is writing to the global environment in ``~/.ghc/$ARCH-$OS-$GHCVER/environments/default``.
-``v2-install`` provides the ``--package-env`` flag to control which of these environments is modified.
+``install`` provides the ``--package-env`` flag to control which of these environments is modified.

 This command will modify the environment file in the current directory:

 ::

-    $ cabal v2-install --lib Cabal --package-env .
+    $ cabal install --lib Cabal --package-env .

 This command will modify the environment file in the ``~/foo`` directory:

 ::

-    $ cabal v2-install --lib Cabal --package-env foo/
+    $ cabal install --lib Cabal --package-env foo/

-Do note that the results of the previous two commands will be overwritten by the use of other v2-style commands, so it is not recommended to use them inside a project directory.
+Do note that the results of the previous two commands will be overwritten by the use of other commands, so it is not recommended to use them inside a project directory.

 This command will modify the environment in the "local.env" file in the current directory:

 ::

-    $ cabal v2-install --lib Cabal --package-env local.env
+    $ cabal install --lib Cabal --package-env local.env

 This command will modify the ``myenv`` named global environment:

 ::

-    $ cabal v2-install --lib Cabal --package-env myenv
+    $ cabal install --lib Cabal --package-env myenv

 If you wish to create a named environment file in the current directory where the name does not contain an extension, you must reference it as ``./myenv``.